top of page

 • SOLO – 6 hours of solo flight including:

-• qualifying cross-country flight involving landings at two other aerodromes, total distance 150nm
+• qualifying cross-country flight involving landings at two other aerodromes, a total distance of 150nm

 • You will need to meet the requirements of an EASA LAPL medical certificate.
 This can be

-carried out by a registered GP or an EASA registered Aeromedical Examiner.
+carried out by a registered GP or a CAA-registered Aeromedical Examiner.

 Flight Test

-The Flight Test lasts approximately 2.5 hours and covers all the elements practiced during the course including navigation.
+The Flight Test lasts approximately 2.5 hours and covers all the elements practised during the course including navigation.
 It is designed to ensure you have achieved the required standard for obtaining a license.

 Written Examinations